 Asking for help is hard, particularly when it’s your first day at work.
 Most companies assign a mentor to the new employee so that they can introduce them to the rest of the team and help the new employee get familiar with their new office.

 You can do the same, assign them a mentor who is experienced and is not directly related to the new hire in any way.

 Invite Them For Lunch With The Team

-Inviting new employees to lunch is an amazing way to get to know them and make them feel welcome.
+Inviting them to lunch is an amazing way to get to know and make new employees feel welcome at the office.
 This is one way to help the team get along with their new teammate.